-The Trebbiano comes from 40 year old vines on clay and limestone, crushed in a wooden vat by foot then aged in cements vats for a year.
+The Trebbiano comes from 40-year-old vines on clay and limestone, crushed in a wooden vat by foot then aged in cement vats for a year.

 Trebbiano d’Abruzzo is an elegant variety.
-It becomes complex and refined with aging, and more than any other variety, can express the weather of the season, becoming a strong voice of its terroir.
-This bottle is perfect to enjoy with mushroom-based pastas and would benefit from being opened an hour before.
+It becomes complex and refined with ageing, and more than any other variety can express the weather of the season, becoming a strong voice of its terroir.
+This bottle is perfect to enjoy with mushroom-based pasta and would benefit from being opened an hour before.